 How to Construct and Interpret Scale Drawing? (+FREE Worksheet!)

-Step by step guide to construct and interpret Scale Drawing
+Step-by-step guide to construct and interpret Scale Drawing

 Since it is not always possible to draw the actual size of real objects on paper, we use scale drawings to show them on paper.
 A scale is a drawing that shows a real object in a way that its size is accurate and has been reduced or enlarged by a certain amount.

-The scale is shown as the length in the drawing, matching length on the real thing, and a colon (“:”) between them.
+The scale is shown as the length in the drawing, matching the length on the real thing, and a colon (“:”) between them.

 The scale can actually be thought of as a fraction, which is usually the numerator of the fraction is one, and the denominator of that fraction is a whole number.
-The number at the denominator of the fraction is called the scale number.
+The number in the denominator of the fraction is called the scale number.

 The enlargement of the scaled image depends on the difference between the numbers on either side of the ratio or the difference between the numerator and the denominator of the fraction.
-So, for the 6:1 scale ratio, a 1inch drawing will be 10 inches in real life.
+So, for the 6:1 scale ratio, a 1-inch drawing will be 10 inches in real life.

 The larger the scale number, the smaller the size of the scaled image on the map.